Through the Judge's Eyes: Inferred Thinking Traces Improve Reliability of LLM Raters: Conclusion

 \paragraph{Sampling Strategy} Our rejection sampling approach is effective for inferring thinking traces when the generator model is capable enough to overlap with human judgment.
 However, its efficacy may be reduced in tasks with large alignment gaps.
 The model might struggle to generate a trace that matches the human's final label, even when multiple candidate responses are sampled.
 To mitigate this, future research could explore sampling strategies that enable a broader coverage of possible thinking traces in the space.
 In addition, our current method infers thinking traces for an aggregated rating from multiple raters.
 Future work could instead infer thinking traces for each individual annotator, which may enrich the diversity of collected reasoning patterns and provide deeper insights into subjective variation across raters.

 \paragraph{Relation with Automated Prompt Optimization}

-While beyond the scope of this paper, our codebook refinement process can also be viewed as a complementary approach to Automated Prompt Optimization (APO) techniques~\cite{pryzant2023automatic}.
-Many APO methods iteratively refine the prompts, starting from a simple seed that is hand-crafted~\cite{ramnath2025systematic}.
+While beyond the scope of this paper, our codebook refinement process can also be viewed as a complementary approach to Automated Prompt Optimization (APO) techniques~\citep{pryzant2023automatic}.
+Many APO methods iteratively refine the prompts, starting from a simple seed that is hand-crafted~\citep{ramnath2025systematic}.
 Our method, in contrast, provides a semantically rich and data-driven starting point derived from inferred human thinking traces.
 This refined codebook could serve as a high-quality initial prompt, which can then be passed to established APO algorithms for further fine-tuning.
-This two-stage approach could bridge the gap between human-centric guideline design and automated optimization, leading to prompts that are both effective and grounded in human cognitive patterns.

-\paragraph{Involving Human Annotators} Another promising direction is to create a lightweight form of human-AI collaboration for future data annotation.
+This two-stage approach could bridge the gap between human-centric guideline design and automated optimization, leading to prompts that are both effective and grounded in human cognitive patterns. \paragraph{Involving Human Annotators} Another promising direction is to create a lightweight form of human-AI collaboration for future data annotation.
 This approach achieves a practical tradeoff between the high complexity of asking humans to write thinking traces from scratch and the need for an accurate thinking trace.
 Future workflows could first use a model to generate several candidate thinking traces given a human rating.
 A human rater would then simply select the trace that best reflects their own reasoning process.
 This ``select-and-validate'' method is significantly less demanding for annotators, but still yields the high-fidelity data needed to further strengthen the reliability of downstream LLM raters.
 Furthermore, inferred thinking traces have immediate applications for human-centered tasks.
 They can serve as valuable training resources to accelerate the onboarding of new human annotators, and the refined annotation codebooks could be used not only to guide LLMs but also to improve inter-rater reliability among human teams -- a hypothesis that we can test in future work.